ivo-menezes/project_g3/docs/modelling_design/user_stories/us009/US009_RequirementsEngineering.md

 **Input Data:**

-- Enter the costumer designation.
+- Add a new costumer designation in project.

 **Output Data:**

-- Information registered successfully.
+- Costumer designation added successfully.